Banner Logo

 How many lists do you have?

 Listing fee emerges as a sustainable primary business model for those who have somehow managed to stimulate the constant lead-flow.
-The marketplace leaders will not have a share in the transactions, however small and big it will be.
+The multivendor marketplace leaders will not have a share in the transactions, however small and big they will be.
 More and more leads will save your marketplace.

 Wooing Vendors:

-Similar to the membership/subscription model listing fee does not ensure the selling of the products.
+Similar to the membership/subscription model the listing fees model does not ensure the selling of the products.
 The only benefit in listing fee is that it will not ask the vendors to renew their membership or push them towards the re-subscription.
 In such situation how can you win the hearts of the vendors?

 Number of active Etsy sellers from 2012 to 2016 (in 1,000) Etsy sellers